-Jerome has over 20 years of law enforcement experience.
-Over a year with the Fort Bend County Sheriff’s Office, and over 19 years of service with the Harris County Constable’s Office Precinct Five.
-He has a Bachelor of Science in Criminal Justice and a Master’s of Security Management for Executives Degree from the University of Houston-Downtown.
+Jerome has 21 years of law enforcement experience.
+He has been with the Fort Bend County Sheriff’s Office and is currently with the Harris County Constable’s Office Precinct Five.
+He has a Bachelor of Science in Criminal Justice and a Master of Security Management for Executives Degree from the University of Houston-Downtown.
 He is a Master Peace Officer and has been a Certified Internal Affairs Investigator/Supervisor.
-He is a proven crime-fighter ready and willing to rid the streets of Harris County from violent crimes.

-He wants to bring his education and experience to the Sheriff’s Office because he knows he can lead the agency better and meet the expectation the citizens of Harris County expect from an elected official.
+He wants to bring his education and experience to the Sheriff’s Office because he knows he can lead the agency better and meet the expectations the citizens of Harris County expect from an elected official.

-- As your next Sheriff of Harris County, he will make saving lives at the Harris County Sheriff’s Office one of his top priorities.
+- As your next Sheriff of Harris County, he will make saving lives one of his top priorities.
 He will make sure the Harris County Sheriff’s Office jail has complete oversight.
 He will do his best to stop or significantly reduce the deaths inside the jail.
 He will personally make unannounced visits once a month to each of the county jails and inspect their conditions to make sure that they’re in compliance with the Texas Commission on Jail Standards.